 THE GHAN, AUSTRALIA

 Despite having already traversed much of Australia, The Ghan stands out as one of the most iconic rail journeys in the world and one we shouldn’t rule out.
-Especially as our Aussie road trip didn’t allow the time for us to visit Uluru.
+Especially as my Aussie road trip didn’t allow the time for me to visit Uluru.